michardy/blog/content/2020-04-02_graalvm_and_rust.md

 Additionally, something Cargo adds to main seems to break GraalVM.

 ### Let's start by reading the documentation
-While I may make the task of running a crate sound impossible, Rust code does already run in Graal.
+While I may make the task of running a crate sound impossible, Rust bitcode does already run in Graal.
-Better yet, Oracle has provided some [documentation](https://www.graalvm.org/docs/reference-manual/languages/llvm/#running-rust) for running Rust in GraalVM.
+Better yet, Oracle has provided some [documentation](https://www.graalvm.org/docs/reference-manual/languages/llvm/#running-rust) for running Rust as bitcode in GraalVM.
 (Note: Since I don't know the license terms for this documentation I will be using modified code.)

 1. The docs suggest building a simple application (with no dependencies):
 ``` rust